the danger of torque.

 a misleading and misunderstood bolting process

-There is no dispute that an important condition of bolted joint reliability is that the fasteners are “tightened accurately”.
+Nobody disputes that an important condition of bolted joint reliability is that the fasteners must be “tightened accurately”.
 However, placing the emphasis on applying the “right torque” is completely wrong.
 Furthermore, so is the almost universally-accepted assumption that as long as calibrated torque tools are used, the desired tightness (or rather, bolt stress) will be achieved.
 This can't be further from the truth; An applied torque has a dubious and, at best limited, relationship to bolt stress.
 In fact, a fully torqued bolt could still be completely loose!

-Imperative is the understanding that torque in the common colloquial sense only refers to the applied force rather than the result.
-This means that when one “torques”, one must faithfully assume and can thus only hope that the desired bolt stress would be the outcome.
+It's imperative to understand that "torque" in the common colloquial sense only refers to the applied force rather than the result.
+This means that when one applies torque, one must faithfully assume (and hope!) that this might result in the necessary bolt tightness.

 Consider the following:

 As part of the assembly of a new machine, one component was flanged to another with bolts in blind holes.
 The OEM's installation instructions specified a bolt torque of "x" to be applied by a calibrated torque wrench following a prescribed pattern.
 During assembly, the mechanics pasted lube to the bolt threads and hand-fitted the fasteners into the holes.
 A few needed a little extra help because they were slightly tight.
 Once all of the bolts were in, final tightening was completed with the calibrated torque wrench in a series of repeated passes of increasing levels of torque until a final pass of "x".